 Building houses in SF – actually apartments, since there’s no more room for actual houses – is a key goal of local politicians.
 In fact, they often seem to be in competition to see who can commit to building the most units.

-But it’s an odd goal, if you think about it.
+But it’s a strange goal, if you think about it.
 Unlike schools or public safety, attracting thousands of new residents to your city doesn’t improve the quality of life of existing ones – in fact, it reduces the amount of land, roads, water, electricity, etc. available per person.

 While some pols may be motivated by a genuine, heartfelt desire to “house the world”, I’d like to suggest a different explanation – that their goal isn’t to build housing at all, but to benefit the special interests that fund their elections and keep them in power.
 There’s plenty of evidence that this is the case.
 The special interests in question are organized labor.